ika-rwth-aachen/acdc-research-projects/README.md

 Thank you for your interest in the *ACDC - Research Projects*!
 Working on a research project gives you the chance to apply your newly learnt skills to actual research questions.
 We provide you with detailed descriptions of suggested research topics including data and suggestions for how to face the presented challenges.
 In the spirit of open and reproducible research, we are encouraging you to produce a research report in the form of a Jupyter Notebook, for which we also provide a template.
 If you choose to work on one of the challenges, you may publicly share your research so other researchers can then build upon your results.
 The research project gives you the opportunity to demonstrate that you are capable of solving complex problems in the field of automated and connected driving.

+All research is typically a joint effort between multiple collaborators.
+In that spirit, we actively encourage you to work on a project and a final report together with other participants of the ACDC MOOC.

 All topic descriptions, code, and data is stored in the [acdc-research-projects](https://github.com/ika-rwth-aachen/acdc-research-projects) repository on GitHub.

 ## Suggested Research Topics